-In the International Treaty, Contracting Parties recognize the enormous contribution that the local and indigenous communities and farmers of all regions of the world, particularly those in the centres of origin and crop diversity, have made and will continue to make for the conservation and development of PGRFA (Art.
+In the International Treaty, Contracting Parties recognize the enormous contribution that the local communities, Indigenous Peoples and farmers of all regions of the world, particularly those in the centres of origin and crop diversity, have made and will continue to make, for the conservation and development of PGRFA (Art.
 9.1).
-Supporting in situ/on-farm conservation and management could thus be one way of expressing recognition and encouraging farmers and communities to continue or expand their efforts.
+Supporting in situ/on-farm conservation and management could therefore be one way of expressing recognition and encouraging farmers and communities to continue or expand their efforts.